aparajita/capacitor-dark-mode/README.md

 init(options?: DarkModeOptions) => Promise<void>
 ```

 Initializes the plugin and optionally configures the dark mode class and getter used to retrieve the current dark mode state.
-This should be done BEFORE the app is mounted to avoid a flash of the wrong mode.
+This should be done BEFORE the app is mounted but AFTER the dom is defined (e.g. at the end of the &lt;body&gt;) to avoid a flash of the wrong mode.

 | Param   | Type                                           |
 | :------ | :--------------------------------------------- |